azun-c/metal-brush/README.md

 - The app uses a rendering method called [Offerscreen rendering](https://microsoft.github.io/Win2D/WinUI3/html/Offscreen.htm#:~:text=Apps%20occasionally%20need%20to%20draw,%22drawing%20to%20a%20texture%22.)

 - Instead of rendering straight to the screen, it's storing the results in a texture.
 There are a couple of advantages of this method.
-Two on top advantages are:
+Two biggest advantages are:
   - The app will later need to access(read) the rendering data for storing purpose.
 However, the screen buffer data is a WRITE only buffer.
 We can only write the data for displaying to it, but cannot read the rendered data
   - When displaying to screen, there should be some `heavy` tasks because it's related to display, screens, I/O, etc. In the meantime, if we render directly to screen (buffer), including the preprocessing pixels(calcuations, translations, color transformations, blending, etc.), will result in a bad experience or an intermittent failure.
 - So offscreen rendering manages a couple of offscreen buffers, all the computations are done and pixels are drawn on those buffers first, the final buffer holds the rendering data (which is similar to a texture, or an image).
 And the final step, we just need to write the exact pixels of the texture to the screen buffer.
 No more heavy tasks related to rendering pixels.